bitmakerlabs/python-dev-setup-guide-mac/README.md

 ## Congratulations

-Whew, you're done installing a working Rails development environment!
+Whew, you're done installing a working Django development environment!
 Now take a break, you deserve it!